yandex-cloud/docs/en/iam/operations/roles/revoke.md

 # Revoke a role for a resource

 If you want to prohibit a [subject](../../concepts/access-control/index.md#subject) from accessing a resource, revoke the subject's roles for that resource or the resource that the access rights are inherited from.
-For more information, see the section [[!TITLE]](../../concepts/access-control/index.md).
+For more information, see [[!TITLE]](../../concepts/access-control/index.md).

 > [!NOTE]
 >